 Each ramp is covered with non-skid material and is made of durable, rust-resistant, and lightweight aluminum.
 Each ramp supports 300 pounds for a total weight capacity of 600 pounds.
 They weigh only six pounds each and can be easily carried in its nylon carrying bag to take with you when traveling to the store or on a trip or to store away.
 They can be assembled without tools.
 Before ordering, be sure to measure the inches of the rise you will be going up most often so that the same guidelines from the ADA are applied.
 Since the longest that these ramps will go is five feet, the rise should not be more ten inches for in residential areas.

 - NON-SKID PORTABLE WHEELCHAIR RAMP is perfect for steps, curbs, vehicles and more with non-skid u-shaped tracks for added safety and stability.
-FSA eligible.
+DIMENSIONS OF ONE RAMP: 7" x 3' - 5' with a 4.5 inch inside width.

 - EASILY ADJUSTABLE, TELESCOPING, AND RETRACTABLE for easy and convenient storage at home, in vehicles, and more.
 Adjusts from 3 to 5 feet with simple push-button lock mechanism.